itruffat/JestingLang/README.md

   which could be as trivial as printing its data.
 The ones we will actually care about are those that take care of doing the interpretations/execution of the AST.
-The idea is to keep them "technology-agnostic", so these visitors do not manipulate memory directly on their own, and have no way of directly resolving any reference.
+The idea is to keep them "application-agnostic", so these visitors do not manipulate memory directly on their own, and have no way of directly resolving any reference.

 * **De-referencers** can access memory and resolve the references used in the visitors.
-They exists to abstract the behaviour with secondary effect of "of real components" such as databases.
+They exist to abstract the behaviour with secondary effect of "of real components" such as databases.
 Most of the examples of this repo will be constrained to python structures, such as simple